ballerina-platform/module-ballerina-task/task-ballerina/Package.md

 ## Package Overview

-This package provides the functionality to schedule and manages the execution of Ballerina jobs, either just once or periodically.
+This package provides the functionality to schedule a Ballerina job and manages the execution of Ballerina jobs either once or periodically.

 ### Jobs and Scheduling

 Every scheduled job in Ballerina is represented by a Job object.
-You need to create jobs class with custom logic to execute when the task is triggered.
+You need to create a jobs class with custom logic to execute it when the task is triggered.

-Task package has the following two scheduling systems to schedule the job:
+The Task package has the following two scheduling systems to schedule the job:

 - One-time Job Execution
 - Frequency-based Job Execution

 #### One-time Job Execution

-This API provide to schedule a job at a specified date.
+This API provides the functionality to schedule a job at a specified date.

-The following code snippet shows how to schedule the one-time job.
+The following code snippet shows how to schedule a one-time job.

 ```ballerina